BSc Mathematics with a Placement Year

 Develop core skills and knowledge, and tailor your learning to the areas of maths you’re most passionate about, with our flexible BSc Mathematics with a Placement Year degree.

 If you'd like to learn alongside enthusiastic, like-minded mathematicians, play to your strengths with a wide range of modules, and align your studies with your career aspirations, this could be the ideal course for you.
 This four-year degree includes an integrated, year-long work placement.

-Choose BSc Mathematics with Placement Year at the University of Reading
+Choose BSc Mathematics with a Placement Year at the University of Reading

-- Your degree will meet the requirements of the Chartered Mathematician designation, awarded by the Institute of Mathematics and its Applications (when followed by subsequent training and experience in employment to obtain equivalent competences to those specified by the Quality Assurance Agency (QAA) for taught master's degrees).
+- Your degree will meet the educational requirements of the Chartered Mathematician designation, awarded by the Institute of Mathematics and its Applications when followed by subsequent training and experience in employment to obtain equivalent competences to those specified by the Quality Assurance Agency (QAA) for taught master's degrees.

 Your first two years will cover the main aspects of mathematics and develop your knowledge in areas such as:

 - differential equations.

 The second year features a skills module, designed to improve your transferable skills and enhance your employability.
 You'll explore topics such as mathematical computing, communication and teamwork.

 You'll also have the option to select modules from outside our Department.
 For example, you could opt for the Climate Change: Causes and Consequences module led by the Department of Meteorology, or learn a language through the Institution-Wide Language Programme (IWLP).